nkristoffersen/test-test-test/README.md

 test api.met.no integration using Jest.

-1. Test for as many HTTP status codes as possible
+1. Test for as many HTTP status codes as possible on `locationforecast` API
 1. Test API response matches expectations
 1. Use `osloCoordinates` variable in API calls